ncaptier/stabilized-ica/docs/source/MNN.rst

    Comparison of two situations for the building of the mutual k-nearest neighbors graph (k=2)

-**Note :** The mutual k-nearest neighbors approach is and extension of the classical k-nearest neighbors method.
+**Note :** The mutual k-nearest neighbors approach is an extension of the classical k-nearest neighbors method.
 It seems to date back to the early eighties in the context of clustering [1]_.
 Nowadays, it is growing more and more popular and emerges as a performing alternative to k-nearest neighbors in many machine learning algorithms.
 In particular, it is claimed to reduce the effect of hubness in high dimension.
 However, to our knowledge, the theoretical properties of such a method are not yet fully understood.
 Thus, you shoud choose a metric and a value for k wisely and interpret the resulting graph with care.

 .. topic:: References: